fcrepo4-labs/fcrepo4-tests/README.md

 To install:
 1. Clone this directory
-1. In the fcrepo4-tests directory run `pip install -r requirements.txt` to install dependencies
+1. In the fcrepo4-tests directory run
+    * `pip install -r requirements.txt` for python 2.*
+    * `pip3 install -r requirements.txt` for python 3.*

+    to install dependencies
 1. Run the tests with the config file switch (`-c`), ie. `./testrunner.py -c config.yml.example`

 ## Usage